-Despite the COVID-19 Pandemic, the Town's financial position remains strong.
+The Town's financial position remains strong.
 The Town has sufficient cash flow to meet its current obligations.
 Stoddard continues to see growth in its industrial, commercial, and residential tax bases despite the current challenging environment.
-These factors should continue to support a healthy local economy and provide diverse employment opportunities assuming that the vaccination efforts against the COVID-19 pandemic prove effective in controlling the spread of the virus and its variants and reducing the need for hospitalizations for those who do become infected.
-Development over the past several years, along with expected future development, also increase demands on the Town's infrastructure and services.
-Despite these demands, the Town believes it is well positioned in terms of its capital reserves and low outstanding debt obligations to be able to meet its needs for the foreseeable future.
+These factors should continue to support a healthy local economy and provide diverse employment opportunities Development over the past several years, along with expected future development, also increase demands on the Town's infrastructure and services.
+Despite these demands, the Town believes it is well positioned in terms of its capital reserves and manageable outstanding debt obligations to be able to meet its needs for the foreseeable future.
 The Town is also prepared in the event of prolonged economic downturn to maintain service levels and reduce operating expenditures if necessary, in the event that projected revenue estimates cannot be met.

-The Town's voters adopted the 2021-2022 budget, and the 2021 property tax rate (Fiscal Year 2021) was set in November.
+The Town's voters adopted the 2022-2023 budget, and the 2022 property tax rate (Fiscal Year 2023) was set in December.
 Unanticipated budgetary increases in projected expenditures are partially offset by an increase in the amount of the Town's unassigned fund balance used to offset required taxes.